nissandjac/PacifichakeMSE/README.md

 ## Hake stock assessment
 Besides the MSE, the repository also contains the hake stock assessment rewritten in TMB.
 The assessment can be run from the file runHakeassessment.R

+# Description
+Detailed technical description is in progress.

 ### Disclaimer
 All code by Nis Sand Jacobsen nissandjac@gmail.com .
 Please do not use in specific management scenarios without first consulting the author.